toadball/tb3_gear.VR/README.md

 `priKit[] = {"optic_Arco","acc_pointer_IR"};`

 Primary attachments: This is an array containing the classname strings for all the attachments (including magazines) you want to attach to the unit’s primary weapon.
+Adding magazines to this array will have the weapon start loaded with those magazines.
+This works for UGLs as well as normal mags.

 `secKit[] = {“muzzle_snds_L”};`

 Launcher weapon attachments: This is an array containing the classname strings for all the attachments (including magazines) you want to attach to the launcher used by a unit.
+Adding magazines to this array will have the weapon start loaded with those magazines.

 `pisKit[] = {“muzzle_snds_L”};`

 Pistol weapon attachments: This is an array containing the classname strings for all the attachments (including magazines) you want to attach to the pistol/sidearm used by a unit.
+Adding magazines to this array will have the weapon start loaded with those magazines.

 `assignedItems[] = {"ItemRadio","ItemMap","ItemCompass","ItemWatch","ItemGPS"};`